jfo/weblog/content/post/monads.md

 }
 ```

-and for now, `unit` is simply a wrapper around this constructor, for
+For now, `unit` will simply be a wrapper around this constructor.
-illustration purposes.

 ```js
 const unit = function(x) {